What if the thing holding you back isn't who you are, but how you've learned to hide?

 Our internal dialogue is so non-stop that we often don’t consciously hear it anymore.
 But it’s always there, doing everything in its power to keep us safe from social pain, whether we hear it or not.

-Life Beyond the Armor gives you tools to align with your inner voice—the greatness you are simply because you're human.
+Life Beyond the Armor gives you tools to align with your inner voice—the greatness that you are simply because you're human.
 Imagine a world where people stopped hiding who they really are.
 Imagine the connection, the innovation, the art and beauty we'd see every day.
 You are that world, one person at a time.

 Social hiding is mostly invisible to us, hiding in plain sight.